webpro255/Live-Forensics-Data-Collector/README.md

 ## Legal and Ethical Considerations

+## Legal and Ethical Considerations

+**Important Notice:**

+The **Rapid Response Forensics Toolkit** is intended for **educational purposes, training, and authorized testing environments only**.
+This toolkit is **not** intended for use in official forensic investigations or any situation where the legal admissibility of evidence is required.

+- **Use of Standard Tools Recommended:** For official forensic investigations, it is recommended to use widely accepted and validated forensic tools that are recognized by the industry and legal system.
+This ensures compliance with legal standards and maintains the integrity and admissibility of collected evidence.

+- **Tool Validation:** This toolkit is a custom script and has not been formally validated or certified for forensic accuracy.
+It may not collect all necessary data or function consistently across different systems.

+- **No Warranty or Guarantee:** The toolkit is provided "as is," without any warranty of any kind, express or implied.
+The developer does not guarantee that the toolkit is free of errors or that it will meet any specific requirements.

+- **Legal Compliance:** Users are responsible for ensuring that their use of this toolkit complies with all applicable laws, regulations, and organizational policies.
+Unauthorized access to systems or data is illegal and unethical.

+- **Ethical Use Only:** This toolkit should be used responsibly and ethically.
+Do not use it to collect data from systems you do not own or do not have explicit permission to investigate.

+- **Liability Disclaimer:** The developer is not liable for any damages, legal consequences, or losses arising from the use of this toolkit.

+**By using the Rapid Response Forensics Toolkit, you agree to these terms and acknowledge that you understand the limitations and appropriate use of this toolkit.**

 **Disclaimer:**

 This toolkit is intended for use by authorized personnel in lawful forensic investigations.
 Unauthorized use or execution of these scripts on systems without explicit permission is illegal and unethical.